 December is fast approaching, and the last month of the year is filled with activities creating the Christmas spirit.
 Experience the ginger snap city, festival of light, Christmas Shopping Street, lighting of huge advent lights and sledging down Mount Fløyen.

 Bergen is famous for the ginger snap city made every year.
 Kindergartens, Schools and also private persons send their contribution of gingerbread houses to the miniature city of Bergen.
-This year the exhibition is located in Torgallmenning 2.
 The exhibition can be seen the entire month of December.

 Festival of light 28th November